cebe/php-openapi/README.md

                    If no input file is specified input will be read from STDIN.
                    If no output file is specified output will be written to STDOUT.
-                   The tool will try to auto-detect the content type of the input and output file, but may fail to do so, you may specify --read-yaml or --read-json to force the input file type. and --write-yaml or --write-json to force the output file type.
+                   The tool will try to auto-detect the content type of the input and output file, but may fail to do so.
+You may specify --read-yaml or --read-json to force the input file type. and --write-yaml or --write-json to force the output file type.

-                   By default all references are resolved (replaced with the object refered to).
+                   By default all references are resolved (replaced with the object referred to).
 You can control handling of references with the following arguments:

                    --resolve-none      Do not resolve references.